-- Mild curves are usually checked by the doctor every 3 to 6 months until the bones stop growing, to be sure the curves aren't getting worse.
-Scoliosis-specific exercises can be prescribed.
+- Mild curves are usually checked by the doctor every 4 to 6 months until the bones stop growing, to be sure the curves aren't getting worse.

 - Moderate curves may need to be braced until the bones stop growing, to keep the curves from getting worse.

 - Severe curves or moderate curves that are getting worse may need surgery.

 Most cases of scoliosis are mild and do not require treatment.